pyarmak/entrada-1x-docs/docs/administrator/database-server.md

 ## Prerequisites

-If you server infrastructure is configured such that you require the use of a proxy server for the server to access the external Internet, then please configure this before starting.
+If your server infrastructure is configured such that you require the use of a proxy server for the server to access the external Internet, then please configure this before starting.

 1. Set the /etc/environment variables:
         vim /etc/environment